Control of cosmetic products, analytics & appraisal

 Microbiological results are another important evaluation criterion for cosmetic products.
 The guide values used for the assessment are based on the requirements for microbiological quality for finished cosmetic products in ÖNORM EN ISO 17516: 2015 01 01 Cosmetic products - Microbiology - Microbiological limits and the SCCS Notes of Guidance (11th revision, Appendix 9).

-There is also a review of the labeling elements required by the Cosmetics Regulation (EC) No. 1223/2009.
+Verification of the labeling elements required by the Cosmetics Regulation (EC) No. 1223/2009 is also carried out.

 To avoid deceiving the consumer, particularly emphasized effects and advertising claims are checked on the basis of analytical tests and/or the documentation submitted by the responsible person.
 Cosmetic products shall not, by name, indication, presentation, or claims as to effect, mislead the consumer as to characteristics which the products do not possess.
 Any claimed effect of a cosmetic product must therefore be substantiated (see Article 20 "Advertising claims" of Regulation (EC) No. 1223/2009 and Regulation (EU) No. 655/2013 establishing common criteria for substantiating advertising claims related to cosmetic products and the Guideline to this Regulation).